What is High Cholesterol?

 - Exercise regularly.
 Exercising burns excess fat in the body and prevents the increase of LDL levels.
 Click here to see effective Weight Loss Exercises.

 - Also, Maintain a healthy weight – eat low-fat food and lean meat.
-Eat more vegetables and whole grains.
+Eat more vegetables and whole grains and other such fat burning foods.
 Avoid sugary, oily and greasy foods.

 - Limit the intake of animal fats.